westerdijk-wm/snakemake-mlsa-ani/docs/methods.md

 * General Time Reversible (GTR) model
 * Gamma-distributed rate heterogeneity

-FastTree provides a computationally efficient alternative for larger datasets.
+FastTree provides a computationally efficient alternative for larger datasets. **Note that FastTree is not partition aware and does not perform bootstrapping.**

 ### Tree rooting